“What is your top major?”

 Love nature?
 What if your job could be preserving and protecting our wildlife and wildlands?

-Fish, Wildlife, and Conservation Biology focuses on teaching you how to be good steward of our natural resources and how to solve complex environmental problems.
+The Fish, Wildlife, and Conservation Biology major focuses on teaching you how to be a good steward of our natural resources and how to solve complex environmental problems.
 You’ll gain a strong foundation in the biological, physical, and social sciences with an emphasis on conservation and sustainability of wild animals and their habitats.
 A summer field course at CSU’s mountain campus provides students with hands-on learning about natural resource ecology and measurements.

 Degree type | Bachelor of Science | |||